awsdocs/iam-user-guide/doc_source/access-analyzer-using-service-linked-roles.md

 **Note**
 If Access Analyzer is using the role when you try to delete the resources, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.

-**To delete Access Analyzer resources used by the AWSAccessAnalyzerServiceRole**
+**To delete Access Analyzer resources used by the AWSServiceRoleForAccessAnalyzer**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.